OSCOSS/OJS-Authoring-Integration-plugin/README.md

 Download and copy the plugin files from github into plugins/generic/ojsIntegrationRestApi folder of OJS.
 Create the folder if it does not exist.

+Then, run the upgrade script to register the plugin with the system by running: php tools/upgrade.php upgrade
 #####3.To Activate:
+Enable the plugin via the interface:

 Open the OJS interface and select "ENABLE" under Settings "OJS REST API Integration Plugin" in the routs below:

  in OJS 3.0 :
  setting > website > plugins